Scorchlander

 Scorchlanders hold no ill will toward other races and are among the most welcoming people on the moon of Kenshi.
 To them, life is already harsh enough without carving deeper divides.
 They care little for bloodlines, banners, or gods, only for those who can hold their own and share a drink by the fire.
 While they may mock the rigidity of the Holy Nation, the stoicism of the Shek, or the oddities of the Hivers, it is rarely done in true malice.

-Key Attribute: Empathy
+Key Attribute - Empathy

-Race Talent: Hard to Catch
+Hard to Catch

 Racial Traits